damienhanoun/ServiceDependencyMock/README.md

 }
 ```

+## In your project
+### Generate proxies
+In the project where you will apply the strategy, a GenerateProxy.tt file will be added to your project (Doesn't work for .NET Core project for now)

+Copy past it for each assembly in which you want to create proxy

+In each tt file, follow the "TODO" instructions to be able to generate all proxies

+The default convention name for proxy is : className + "Proxy"

-## Update your IOC container with proxy informations
+### Update your IOC container with proxy informations
 ```csharp
 container.RegisterType<ExternalService>(new InjectionFactory(c =>
 {